zBotta/reportingAgent/README.md

 ## Getting the repo
 Clone the repository and install the dependencies.
+Here an example of how to create a python environment with conda.
+If you already have one python 3.11 available, skip the Conda part.

 ### Create a python environment (Conda)
 If you have a Conda installed, use the following commands: